 Join our thriving English and history societies.
 You'll have plenty of opportunities to get involved as a committee or society member and show your commitment to your subject.
 It'll look great on your CV and makes a good talking point in job interviews.

 Take part in trips and social events throughout the year, visiting places of historic interest.
 Regular socials include trips to historic pubs in Bristol.

 You'll have 12 hours of contact time each week, attending lectures, workshops and seminars, and tutorials, and completing group project work.
 Allocating equal time for independent study is key.

 You'll be assessed through essays, anthologies, document tests and exercises, assessed seminar papers, book and periodical reviews, online and multimedia projects, an optional dissertation and end of year exams.

 Approximate percentage of marks awarded by each assessment method*:

 *Calculated from compulsory and optional modules (where applicable) each year

-Upon completion of the History in Practice module, you'll be awarded the Institute of Leadership and Management (ILM) Level 3 Award in Management awarded by the City and Guilds of London Institute.
+Upon completion of the History in Practice or English Independent Project module, you'll be awarded the Institute of Leadership and Management (ILM) Level 3 Award in Management awarded by the City and Guilds of London Institute.